orlof/dcpu-admiral/README.md

  - Interactive command prompt with line editing
  - Functions: poke(), peek() and call() for low level access
  - Functions: hwn(), hwq() and hwi() for low level hardware access
+ - Functions: HIC select, status, read and transmit functions for TechCompliant HIC hardware

 <h6>Next in development</h6>
- - Github issue tracker contains a list of development items.
+ - Github issue tracker contains a list of development items
+ - Support for other TechCompliant hardware

 --